 The checklist linked above is intended to provide the reader with an overview of the mammal community of the Field Station.
 General information on ecology and abundance of species occurring on the Field Station and the region can be found at Mammals of Kansas.
 Likewise, broader information on mammal abundance and natural communities in the region can be obtained by contacting the Kansas Biological Survey.
 Detailed information on the local ecology of many of these species can be found in scores of scientific publications reporting research at the Field Station.
-Specific questions as to abundance and ecology of mammals at the Field Station and current emphasis of ecological research can be obtained by contacting the Field Station administrative office.
+Specific questions as to abundance and ecology of mammals at the Field Station and current emphasis of ecological research can be obtained by contacting the Field Station director.
 A small synoptic collection of small mammals is maintained at the Field Station field laboratory, and extensive research collections of mammals are housed at the Natural History Museum on the main campus of the University of Kansas.

 The list above is presented in phylogenetic sequence, and scientific and common names follow Jones et al. (1986), Revised Checklist of North American Mammals North of Mexico.
 A generalized key to abundance of each species on the KU Field Station provides coarse information on occurrence.